sidekickDan/rpg_mysteries/templates/fixed-case-mystery-prompt-generator.md

 - [ ] The generator clearly says these must be two separate final images.
 - [ ] Social promo image prompts are spoiler-free and not treated as gameplay references.
 - [ ] The public `.txt` welcome tells the user to start by saying a difficulty level plus “Let’s begin,” such as “Easy.
 Let’s begin.”
-- [ ] After reference cards are generated or provided, the AI automatically begins the story and ends with a clear player handoff.
-- [ ] The generated case prompt includes Mandatory Post-Image Story Continuation rules.
-- [ ] The generated image prompts are limited to reference-aid content only and do not contain story opening text or player handoff text.
-- [ ] The generated image prompts require exact locked case names, roles, locations, and visible objects only.

 ---